charlynebuerki/data-visualization-project-2021-cam/README.md

 #### Structure of the data files

-The data is updated on [Inside Airbnb](http://insideairbnb.com/get-the-data.html) every so often.
-The data that was processed in the framework of Milestone 1 consists of the a merged dataset of the following regions:
+The latest data is updated on [Inside Airbnb](http://insideairbnb.com/get-the-data.html) every so often for each available region.
+The dataset that was processed in the framework of Milestone 1 consists of a merged dataset of the following regions:

 * Geneva (2072 listings), data compiled on February 25, 2021
 * Vaud (4344 listings), data compiled on February 04, 2021